HzaCode/Hzacode/README.md

 ### [Clinical NLP](https://github.com/HzaCode/ClinNLP)

-A Python framework demonstrating a pipeline for processing clinical text to predict Serious Adverse Events (SAEs).
-While this repository currently serves as a foundational demonstration, which is intended as a starting point for future development into comprehensive resources for the clinical NLP community.
+A Python framework demonstrating a pipeline for processing clinical text to predict Serious Adverse Events (SAEs).This repository currently serves as a foundational demonstration, which is intended as a starting point for future development into comprehensive resources for the clinical NLP community.
 <br clear="left"/>

 ---